bias/bane/README.md

 # Biologically motivated Artificial Neural Environment

 This is a prototype for an artificial neural network environment using Erlang.
 It will be strongly biologically motivated.

+Some tennants
+1. Always be distributed/parallel/concurrent
+2. Always be biological
+3. Always think "can we see the forest and the trees"
+4. Don't be evil.

+[The project is hosted at github][gitsite]

 * * *

+Beware all ye who skip this quote; it is cool.

 > For one thing, Butler is not content to say that machines extend the organism, but
 > asserts that they are really limbs and organs lying on the body without organs of a